Playland is Vancouver’s amusement park with all kinds of rides including roller coasters, a flume log chute, bumper cars and various fun kiddy rides.

 2019 Tickets Prices

-A One-Day PlayPass at Playland in 2019 will cost $38 at the gate for folk over 48 inches tall and $28 for people under 48 inches and over 3 years of age.
+A One-Day PlayPass at Playland in 2019 costs $38 at the gate for folk over 48 inches tall and $28 for people under 48 inches and over 3 years of age.
 These prices are a couple of dollars more than they were in the last couple of years.

 Children under 4 years of age are free.
-Last year seniors ages 65+ were free, but for 2019, they will be $19.
+Last year seniors aged 65+ were free, but for 2019 they are $19.

 TICKET TIP #1: Buy your tickets in advance online or at 7-11, Safeway, Save-on-Foods or Urban Fare and save between $2 and $5.

-TICKET TIP #2: New for 2018, admission was half-price last year for full fare (i.e., 48″+ tickets) on Tuesdays between early July and the middle of August.
-To qualify though you needed to arrive between 2 pm and 6 pm.
-Hopefully this will be the same again in 2019.
+TICKET TIP #2: New last year, admission was half-price for full fare (i.e., 48″+ tickets) on Tuesdays between early July and the middle of August.
+It’s the same again in 2019!
+To qualify though you need to arrive between 2 pm and 6 pm.

 Tips and Advice